CCTV footage shows people dragging body of man from backseat of car, shop owner says

 Police have confirmed a man died this morning after a shooting.

-Police were initially called to an address on St Johns Road shortly after 6am to reports of shots being heard, followed by people screaming, police said.
+Police were initially called to an address on St Johns Rd shortly after 6am to reports of shots being heard, followed by people screaming, a spokesperson said.

 A vehicle left the scene before stopping at a second location on Parkfield Terrace, Grafton, police said.